Skip to Main Content

 Your lifestyle can also impact your risk.
 Some jobs can put you at higher risk of injury and death and many hobbies also involve danger, so insurers will ask questions about how you spend your time.

 • Occupation: Your job plays a big role in how insurers view your risk of death.
-Some jobs face much higher risk than others.
-In 2021, logging workers saw the highest fatal injury rate at 82.2 per 100,000.
-Fishing and hunting, roofing, aircrafting pilots and flight engineers, and structural iron and steel workers rounded out the top five.
-The average for all occupations was 3.6 per 100,000 according to the Bureau of Labor Statistics.
+Some jobs face a much higher risk than others.
+In 2022, logging workers saw the highest fatal injury rate at 100.7 per 100,000, according to the Bureau of Labor Statistics.
+Farming, fishing and forestry occupations had the highest fatality rate of all occupational groups.

-• Hobbies: If you consider yourself to be a thrillseeker, you are most likely in the high-risk category.
-Insurance companies want to know if you participate in potentially dangerous hobbies like scuba diving, mountaineering, skydiving and motorcycle racing.
+• Hobbies: If you consider yourself to be a thrill seeker, you are most likely in the high-risk category.
+Insurance companies want to know if you participate in potentially dangerous hobbies like scuba diving, mountaineering, skydiving and motorcycling.

-• Nicotine use: Smoking has a number of health risks, and it can lead to other medical issues like certain types of cancer and COPD.
+• Nicotine use: Smoking has several health risks, and it can lead to other medical issues like certain types of cancer and COPD.
 If you smoke cigarettes, vape or use chewing tobacco, life insurance companies will likely consider you to be high-risk.
-If you’re a previous smoker who has quit, you may not be considered high-risk, but may still have to pay high premiums.
 Importantly, life insurance for smokers is typically available, but you should be prepared to likely pay more.

 How do high-risk life insurance rates work?